The Good and Bad of Stock Photography

 There’s plenty of discussion about stock photography.
-Love it or hate it, searching for the right pictures and spending money for them is a part of most designers’ lives.
-Whether we’re amateurs or pros in putting together pieces for our communication materials, we need to think about why we’re using stock images.
+Love it or hate it, searching for the right pictures and spending money for them is a part of everyday life for designers.
+Whether you're an amateur or pro in putting together communication materials, you need to think about why you're using stock images.

-This post isn’t about saying “yes” or “no” to using stock photography.
-Instead we want to help you think through why you’re using stock stuff and when you might want to avoid it.
+This post from our archives isn’t about saying “yes” or “no” to using stock photography in general.
+Instead, we want to help you think strategically about stock images and when you should avoid them.

 Reasons not to use stock photography:

 It doesn’t give a real picture of who you are.
 When visitors come to your website, or see something from your church for the first time, they want to get a sense for who you are.
 This is your chance to show how you are unique.
-It’s your time to show who you are and what you stand for.
+It’s your time to show who you are and what you stand for as an organization.
 Do you really want to send the message that you’re a cookie-cutter church?

-Plus we have to remember that using stock photography that doesn’t reflect who we really are; it can create a disconnect for a visitor.
-It they see one thing on the website or in a brochure but something completely different on a visit, they’ll feel duped.
+Plus, we have to remember using stock photography that doesn’t reflect who we really are creates a disconnect for a visitor.
+If they see one scene on the website or in a brochure but something completely different on a visit, they’ll feel duped.

 People know when they see stock photography.
-In a world where we’re constantly marketed to, people are savvy to what looks too good to be real.
-You don’t want your church’s image to be grouped with the postcards people get from the local dentist or bank.
+In a world where we are always exposed to marketing, people are savvy to what looks too good to be real.
+You don’t want your church’s image grouped with the postcards people get from the local dentist or bank.

 Or take the picture in the header of this blog post.
-I would say it’s become the most overused stock image in the ministry world right now.
+I would say it’s become the most overused stock image in the ministry world.
 I can understand why.
 It’s a great idea for a photo.
 But now the headless bible man is everywhere.
 It has lost its uniqueness.
 These are the risks that come with using stock photography.

 Reasons to use stock photography: